TDSR, which stands for Total Debt Servicing Ratio, is a way for the Singaporean government to keep checks and balances on Singaporean borrowers.

 This significantly affects the loan quantum (i.e. the total amount that can be borrowed), even if there’s no outstanding debts.

 3. Increased financing risk

 In February 2014, MAS tweaked the TDSR requirement.
-You could refinance your home loan if you took out the loan before TDSR was introduced in 2013 even if you don’t meet the 60% TDSR.
+You could refinance your home loan if you took out the loan before TDSR was introduced in 2013 even if you don’t meet the 60% TDSR that was imposed then.
 However, this only applies to owner-occupied property.